sunny2dutta/health_fit/README.md

 # Men's Health Assessment & AI Companion Platform

 This repository contains the source code for a privacy-focused men's health platform.
 It features a comprehensive health assessment tool, an AI-powered wellness companion ("Menvy"), and a waitlist management system.

-The application is built with a modern, type-safe Node.js backend and a vanilla JavaScript frontend.
+**Recently upgraded to an Enterprise-Grade Architecture:**
+- **Frontend:** React + TypeScript (Vite)
+- **Backend:** Node.js + TypeScript (Express)

 ## 📋 Project Overview